How does the VOlunteer Partnership program work?

 The partner will provide SBFC with a list of volunteers registered for the volunteer project, and will facilitate the registration of each volunteer through a secure SBFC web link.

 The partner will ensure volunteers receive the payment link for the required project deposit.
 SBFC charges a refundable volunteer deposit for single and multi-day projects ($15 and $60, respectively) to secure each participant’s spot.
-In some cases SBFC may be able to waive this deposit, please speak with the SBFC Volunteer Coordinator.
+In some cases SBFC may be able to waive this deposit; please speak with the SBFC Volunteer Director.

 Advance notice of cancellation within 14 days of project start date (or as soon as possible).
-Deposits will be considered to be donations if cancellation is later than 14 days before the project date.
+Deposits will be considered donations if cancellation is later than 14 days before the project date.

 Interested in planning a partner project or learning more?